 7. Daily Sales KPI Template

-This sales report template is designed to help you track daily key performance indicators (KPIs) over a month.
+This sales report sample is designed to help you track daily key performance indicators (KPIs) over a month.
 Monitor revenue, customer numbers, and average order value growth with an interactive bar chart that brings your data to life.

 With KPIs displayed for each day, you can easily evaluate daily and monthly trends and changes.
 Simply enter your data into the unshaded sections of the spreadsheet, and the template will automatically generate a dynamic dashboard chart along with monthly KPI averages.